ehmatthes/pcc_2e/beyond_pcc/extracting_from_excel.md

 ## Opening an Excel File

 To follow along with this tutorial, make a folder somewhere on your system called *extracting_from_excel*.
 Make a *data* folder inside this directory; it's a good idea to keep your data files in their own directory.
-I have saved the file *mapping_police_violence_snapshot_061920.xlsx* in my *data* directory; you can work with any .xls or .xlsx file you're interested in.
+I saved the file *mapping_police_violence_snapshot_061920.xlsx* in my *data* directory; you can work with this file, or any .xls or .xlsx file you're interested in.

-The following code will open the Excel file and _____:
+The following code will open the Excel file and print the names of all worksheets in the file:

 ```python
 from openpyxl import load_workbook